 How is the WPSL team affiliated with this program?
 There are several post-college KC Courage WPSL players that live and work in the Kansas City metro area.
 These ladies are teachers, nurses, personal trainers, engineers, sales executives and coaches who look for any opportunity to be involved in their spare time.
 We strongly believe that mentoring relationships are important in the lives of female athletes.
 The opportunity for high school aged girls to be trained by and alongside former college players who raise the speed, physicality and level of play, as well as encourage and help build confidence is the one thing that sets this team apart from others.
 Each training session is designed to improve and challenge the players within a competitive learning environment.

 What about Games?
 Our WPSL team,consisting of our local post-college players, has 8-10 spring scrimmages scheduled against local college teams in late March and into April.
 Players from our High School Alternative program may get the opportunity to play in these scrimmages, but again, the sole purpose of this program is for player development and the opportunity to train in an academy style environment during the spring instead of playing high school soccer.
 Players for these spring scrimmages will be chosen from the player pool and may vary from game to game.
 There is no guarantee that a player will get to play in an exhibition game.
 Players chosen for games will be selected based on current skill level and potential and must have the ability, temperament and discipline to compete against current college players.

 How do I sign up?
-For more information, please fill out the contact form on this website or email Coach Louque at email@example.com.
+For more information, please fill out the contact form or email Coach Louque at firstname.lastname@example.org.
 A player meeting is held at the end of February.
 Any interested players should make plans to attend.
-Training begins in March and players can join in at any time March-April so long as they are not playing on a high school team.
+Training begins March 3 and players can join in at any time March-April so long as they are not playing on a high school team.